railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 	#.
 Click the Search icon to the right of the :guilabel:`Category` field to select the :guilabel:`Radiators` category,

 	#.
-The  *Product Type* field should stay as \ ``Stockable Product``\   its default value.
-The fields  *Procure Method*   *Default UOM* and  *Purchase UOM* should also stay at their default values: in fact every other field remains untouched.
+The :guilabel:`Product Type` field should stay as \ ``Stockable Product``\   its default value.
+The fields :guilabel:`Procure Method` :guilabel:`Default UOM`, and :guilabel:`Purchase UOM` should also stay at their default values: in fact every other field remains untouched.

            .. figure::  images/product.png
               :align: center
               :scale: 95

 	#.
-Click on the  *Procurement* tab and enter \ ``57.50``\  into the  *Cost Price* field and \ ``132.50``\  into the  *List Price* field,
+Click on the :guilabel:`Procurement` tab and enter \ ``57.50``\  into the :guilabel:`Cost Price` field and \ ``132.50``\  into the :guilabel:`List Price` field,

 	#.
-Click the  *Properties* tab, then click  *Save* and observe that  *Inventory Properties* have taken on new values (just as the Accounting Properties did in the product category) but  *Accounting Properties* here remain empty.
-When product transactions occur, the Income and Expense accounts that you've just defined in the Product Category are used by the Product nless an account is specified here, directly in the product, to override that.
+Click the :guilabel:`Properties` tab, then click :guilabel:`Save` and observe that :guilabel:`Inventory Properties` have taken on new values (just as the Accounting Properties did in the product category) but :guilabel:`Accounting Properties` here remain empty.
+When product transactions occur, the Income and Expense accounts that you've just defined in the Product Category are used by the Product unless an account is specified here, directly in the product, to override that.

 	#.
 Once the product is saved it changes to a non-editable state.
 If you had entered data incorrectly or left a required field blank, the form would have stayed editable and you'd need to click from tab to tab to find a field colored red, with an error message below it, that would have to be correctly filled in.